Abertay University: 1900–1994: Second bequest and First degrees

-First degrees (1951)
+The First World War reduced enrolments and growth but the vocational nature of the institute meant that its classes were relevant to the war effort.
+The first women students enrolled in 1914.

 After the Second World War enrolments and the scope of delivery continued to expand, as did the reputation of the institute.
 By 1951 the institute was teaching courses that led to examinations for the external degrees of the University of London in pharmacy, mechanical, civil, and electrical engineering.
 In 1955 the National Council for Technological Awards was established and validated diplomas in technology which were equivalent in standard if not in name to honours degrees.
-In 1963 the Robbins Committee on Higher Education set out the principle that higher education should be available to all who wanted it and were suitably well qualified.
-The Committee recommended that the government should expand higher education in the UK, particularly in science and technology.
+The institution began offering degrees itself in 1956.

-University status (1994)
+1994–present: University status

-Abertay University was created in 1994, under government legislation granting the title "University of Abertay Dundee" to the Dundee Institute of Technology.
+Abertay University was created in 1994, under the Further and Higher Education Act 1992, granting the title "University of Abertay Dundee" to the Dundee Institute of Technology.
 Since 2014 the university has promoted itself as Abertay University.
 The university's name was formally changed to Abertay University by an Order of Council on 1 September 2019.

 Abertay was the first university in the world to offer a "computer games" degree in 1997.
-Abertay was the UK's first University to be recognised as a Centre for Excellence in Computer Games Education, and is associated with a business support programme for computer game startups.
+Abertay was the UK's first university to be recognised as a Centre for Excellence in Computer Games Education, and is associated with a business support programme for computer game startups.